Bob Cobbing: Later life and work

 In 1980 he appeared as a duo with Henri Chopin on the album 'Miniatures - a sequence of fifty-one tiny masterpieces' (51 one-minute tracks by contemporary artists and musicians) produced by Morgan Fisher.

 Cobbing was a prolific writer and performer and continued to work right up to his death.
 In 2000, he performed with Lawrence Upton and Derek Shiel at The Klinker, Islington, London.

 He also used his teacher training to work on performances with schoolchildren.
 Much of his later work consists of visual texts, artist's books and markings that were used as notations or, more strictly speaking, jumping off points for performance.
 He also worked on more directly collaborative works with other poets, such as the Domestic Ambient Noise project, a series of 300 booklets created with his friend and fellow Writers Forum editor Lawrence Upton.
 Since Cobbing's death, Upton has carried on the work of running Writers Forum.

+Cobbing created seventeen pamphlets/sheets entitled Processual from 1982 to 1985, deploying his photocopier as a poetic tool; he also composed the Third ABC in Sound in 2000, aged 80.